-Dennis Keith Rodman was born in Trenton, New Jersey, to Shirley and Philander Rodman Jr. His father left the family for the Philippines, leaving Shirley to work multiple odd jobs and raise Rodman and his two sisters by herself in an impoverished section of Dallas growing up.
+Dennis Keith Rodman was born in Trenton, New Jersey, to Shirley and Philander Rodman Jr. His father left the family for the Philippines, leaving Shirley to work multiple odd jobs and raise Rodman and his two sisters, Debra and Kim, by herself in an impoverished section of Dallas growing up.

 Rodman was not a standout athlete at South Oak Cliff High School by any means.
 In fact, his sisters went on to become All-American collegiate basketball players while Rodman took a job as a janitor at the Dallas Fort Worth International Airport after graduating high school.